quickwit-oss/tantivy-cli/README.md

 * a body
 * a url

-We want the title and the body to be tokenized and index.
-We want to also add the term frequency and term positions to our index.
+We want the title and the body to be tokenized and indexed.
+We also want to add the term frequency and term positions to our index.
 (To be honest, phrase queries are not yet implemented in tantivy, so the positions won't be really useful in this tutorial.)

-Running `tantivy new` will start a wizard that will help you go through the definition of the schema of our new index.
+Running `tantivy new` will start a wizard that will help you define the schema of the new index.

-Like all the other commands of `tantivy`, you will have to pass it your index directory via the `-i` or `--index` parameter as follows.
+Like all the other commands of `tantivy`, you will have to pass it your index directory via the `-i` or `--index` parameter as follows:

 ```bash